kurtex/motivationalQuotes/README.md

 - **Post Scheduling**: Allows users to schedule when their generated quotes should be published.
 - **Social Authentication**: Secure integration with the Threads API for user registration and login (OAuth 2.0).
 - **Persistent Database**: Stores users, prompts, quotes, and post schedules in MongoDB.
-- **Automated Tasks**: Uses Vercel Cron Jobs to handle token refreshes and scheduled posting.
+- **Automated Tasks**: Uses GitHub Actions for scheduled tasks like token refreshes and post publishing.
 - **Data Deletion**: Implements the required Meta endpoint for users to request deletion of their data.

 ## 🛠️ Tech Stack